Chat with the people who already left.

 Anyone on the team can ask, and every answer is traceable and limited to what they could already see.

-Where teams put Minds to work
+Where teams put it to work

 Ask why something was built the way it was, and get the real reason with the thread that proves it.

-A Mind is grounded in one person's real decisions and context inside your company, and every answer links to its source.
+It is grounded in one person's real decisions and context inside your company, and every answer links to its source.
 It does not invent answers from generic web data.

 Only the work that person already produced in your connected systems: decisions, conversations, documents, and tickets.
 It never reaches data they could not access.

-A Mind starts answering as soon as its sources are connected, and becomes sharper as more context is captured, especially before a planned departure.
+It starts answering as soon as its sources are connected, and becomes sharper as more context is captured, especially before a planned departure.